mataroa-blog/mataroa/README.md

-We have a mailing list at [~sirodoht/mataroa-community@lists.sr.ht](mailto:~sirodoht/mataroa-community@lists.sr.ht) for the mataroa community to introduce themselves, their blogs, and discuss anything that's on their mind!
+We have a mailing list at [~sirodoht/mataroa-community@lists.sr.ht](mailto:~sirodoht/mataroa-community@lists.sr.ht) for the mataroa community to introduce themselves, their blogs, and discuss anything that’s on their mind!

 Archives at:
 [https://lists.sr.ht/~sirodoht/mataroa-community](https://lists.sr.ht/~sirodoht/mataroa-community)